Policies Governing Majors and Concentrations

 - No course with the mark of P (Pass) will count toward the major.

-- No more than two courses may overlap with GS core requirements.
+- No more than two courses may overlap core requirements.

 - Students must check with departments for permission to count summer session classes and courses taken while studying abroad toward the major.